tadeaspaule/make-and-solve-mazes/README.md

 # make-and-solve-mazes
 <b>maze_maker.py</b>
-Generates a maze in the form of a black-and-white PNG image, with black being walls and white being walkways You can pass it size parameters ('maze_maker.py 300 100' creates a 300x100 maze, 'maze_maker.py 200' creates a 200x200 maze) Or you can just run 'maze_maker.py' and it will use a default value (400x400, though you can change that in the code)
+Generates a maze in the form of a black-and-white PNG image, with black being walls and white being walkways<br>
+You can pass it size parameters ('maze_maker.py 300 100' creates a 300x100 maze, 'maze_maker.py 200' creates a 200x200 maze)<br>
+Or you can just run 'maze_maker.py' and it will use a default value (400x400, though you can change that in the code)
 <br><br>
 In a nutshell, maze_maker first makes the main path from entrance to exit to ensure the maze is solveable, and then fills the remaining empty space with various branching paths and connections.